fabnicol/RMercury/README.md

 seem to raise issues.
 You may first automatically install to $HOME/R using the R packager then copy to /usr/lib/R/library by hand.*

-Donload the present repository, open a console in the local directory and run GNU `make`.
+Download the present repository, open a console in the local directory and run GNU `make`.

 ## Running the test executable